 - Work jointly with partner organisations on equality-related issues.

 It is the policy intention to continue to work at weaving together a number of actions across these three main activity strands.

-The general equality duty can be described as the duty on a public authority, when carrying out its functions, to have what's called 'due regard' to the three equality aims.
-These are:
+Emphasis placed by the Council upon such actions, and visible commitment shown by the Council in so doing, aids the Council to meet its general equality duty under the PSED.
+This may be described as the duty on a public authority, when carrying out its functions, to have what is called due regard to three national equality aims.

-The Equality Objectives Action Plan 2016/2020 enables up-to-date positioning of the council to assist in these efforts to meet our general duty, to seek to demonstrate good practice in so doing, and to facilitate timely links with other corporate policy and strategy development, using the 'core value' of equality and inclusion set out in our 2016/17 corporate plan.
+Publication of the approved Equality Objectives Action Plan 2020 to 2024 will enable up to date positioning of the Council to assist in efforts to meet its PSED, seek to demonstrate and develop good practice in so doing, and facilitate timely links with other local and national policy and strategy development in the arena of equality, diversity, and social inclusion.

 By way of illustration, national evidence to date with regard to the Covid-19 pandemic has identified a disproportionate impact for groupings including Black, Asian and Ethnic Minority (BAME) communities, faith communities, younger people, older people, people with disabilities, and those for whom there is a gendered economic impact.
 These groupings all fall within the Protected Characteristic groupings under the Equality Act 2010.